 “Brought to You By” is our series about all the stuff that’s become part of the culture and of the economy.
-Where did they came from and who thought of them?
+Where did they come from and who thought of them?

 Tourists and partiers are pouring into Las Vegas this weekend for the annual music festival known as EDC.
 Last year, EDC drew an estimated 400,000 people in attendance and generated millions for Las Vegas' economy.
 But big cities like Vegas aren't the only places cashing in on summer festivals.
 From big events like EDC to small ones like the Washboard Music Festival in Logan, Ohio, or the Northwest Garlic Festival in Ocean Park, Washington, festivals are opportunities to bring communities together and drum up revenue for local businesses.